BTLC logo

 BTLC consists of a dedicated group of professionals committed to providing exceptional educational programming to our students.
-Our team includes the Executive Director, Behaviour Consultant, Family-Oriented Programming Consultant, Special Education Consultant, Teacher, Educational Assistants, Speech Pathologist, Occupational Therapist, Physical Therapist, and Administrators.
+Our team includes the Executive Director, Behaviour Consultant, Special Education Consultant, Teacher, Educational Assistants, and Administrators.

 Executive Director